mochoudhry5/Stinger-Sign-App/README.md

 ### Running Application on your own device: :rocket:
   Step 1 - Clone the repo <br />
-  Step 2 - Open folder using VSCode
+  Step 2 - Open folder using VSCode <br />
-  Step 3 - Head to the following file: Apollo-Setup/ApolloSetup.js
+  Step 3 - Head to the following file: Apollo-Setup/ApolloSetup.js <br />
-  Step 4 - In the file replace 'uri' and 'X-API-KEY' values with information from Vendia Step 5 - Now in the terminal head to the root directory (StingerSign-179) Step 3 - Run the following command: npm install
+  Step 4 - In the file replace 'uri' and 'X-API-KEY' values with information from Vendia <br />
+  Step 5 - Now in the terminal head to the root directory (StingerSign-179)  <br />
+  Step 3 - Run the following command: npm install  <br />
-  Step 4 - Run the following command: npm start
+  Step 4 - Run the following command: npm start <br />
   Step 5 - Application should be running on http://localhost:3000/